triplea-game/triplea/docs/map-making/how-to/uploading-a-map-to-triplea.md

 *	After upload, you can go to your personal GitHub page and inspect the upload.
 Does the new specific map repository now contain a folder called map?
 And does this folder contain all your map files?
 If so, everything is alright.
 <img width="894" height="487" alt="image" src="https://github.com/user-attachments/assets/8475aa86-ec7c-4493-98bb-97269f8f141d" />

-## 6. Request your map to be added to the TripleA map-maker organization at GitHub
+## 6. Request your map to be added to the official TripleA map repository
-This can be done in two ways.
-1. Create an issue in the TripleA Github.
+Your map then needs to be included in TripleA's official map repository, called "triplea-maps".
+You cannot do this on your own.
+Instead, you need to request if someone with permissions can do this for you.
+To do this, you need to create an issue in the TripleA Github.
    Go to https://github.com/triplea-game/triplea.
 Click on "Issues", "New Issue" and then choose "Blank Issue".
-Fill out the fields and wait until someone merges your repository to TripleA maps.
+Fill out the fields as shown in the screenshot below and wait until someone adds your repository to the TripleA maps repository.

 <img width="798" height="677" alt="image" src="https://github.com/user-attachments/assets/1848c384-68ee-4275-9e14-cd641093a2de" />

-2. Transfer access to TripleA maps.
-   Go to your GitHub repositoy.
-Click on "Settings", scroll all the way down to the Danger Zone.
-Click "Transfer ownership".
-Click on "Specify an organization or username" and type "triplea-maps" (without the quotation marks).

 ## 7. Edit the YAML file
 Once your map is added to "triplea-maps", the last step is to make it appear in the TripleA "Download Maps" list.
 To do this, you will need to edit the triplea_maps.yaml file.
 This file contains all available TripleA maps and is read live every time a user clicks on "Download Maps".
 * Go to: https://github.com/triplea-game/triplea/blob/main/triplea_maps.yaml.
 * Click on the pencil on the right of the screen.
 It should say "Edit the file in your fork of this project" when you hover over.
 * Now, add the required information for your game.
-Read the top of the document for more information on all the parameters.
+Read the top of the yaml file for more information on all the parameters.
 Here is an example of what you need to add:

   <img width="615" height="163" alt="image" src="https://github.com/user-attachments/assets/daa4b27a-41f7-4bd5-b930-23ba1aefa09c" />

+  Pay special attention to the syntax used, as incorrect syntax will not be highlighted and will cause your map to break or miss important things.
 * Once you are done, click on *Commit changes...*.
 Give the pull request a descriptive name, like "Adding my_map to triplea-maps.yaml".
 Now you just need to wait until a developer merges your request with the main branch.
 After that has happened, your map can now be downloaded via TripleA!

 # Updating your map